-Data is extremely important to all companies, with there being an exponentially increasing number of ways in which organizations can collect, store, use and potentially disclose personal or sensitive information.
-Companies must therefore ensure regulatory compliance with privacy and data protection laws.
-With each country having its own implementation and enforcement systems, it is important that companies have appropriate policies, systems and process in place for ensuring regulatory compliance as part of any listing.
+Data is extremely important to many biopharma and healthtech companies, with there being an exponentially increasing number of ways in which such organizations can collect, store, use and potentially disclose personal or sensitive information.
+Given the importance of such data to their business model, biopharma and healthtech companies must ensure regulatory compliance with privacy and data protection laws.
+With each country having its own implementation and enforcement systems, it is important that biopharma and healthtech companies have appropriate policies, systems and process in place for ensuring regulatory compliance as part of any listing.